techies23/wp-calypso/docs/our-approach-to-data.md

 } )( PostDeleteButton );
 ```

-At this point, you might observe that the visual elements `<PostDeleteButton />` aren't very specific to posts and could probably be reused in different contexts.
-You'd be right, and it might make sense to split the visual component to its own separate file (e.g. `client/components/delete-button/index.jsx`).
+At this point, you might observe that the visual elements rendered in `<PostDeleteButton />` aren't very specific to posts and could probably be reused in different contexts.
+This is a good observation to make, and in this case it might make sense to split the visual component to its own separate file (e.g. `client/components/delete-button/index.jsx`).
 You should try to identify these opportunities as often as possible.
-Since the `connect` wrapping function is separate from the component declaration, it should usually not be difficult to separate the two.
+Since the `connect` wrapping function is detached from the component declaration in the file above, it should not be difficult to separate the two.

 #### Fetching components

-These components accept as few props as possible to describe the data needs of the its descendent components.
+Fetching components accept as few props as possible to describe the data needs of the its descendent components.
 They should be rendered as high in the render hierarchy as possible; if possible, at the route controller.
 They should act as a pass-through component, rendering their children, but __they should not pass any props to the children__.
 If a child has data needs, it should be a connected component.
 The fetching component itself may be connected to the state tree using `connect`, as it will need to consider whether the necessary data is already present before fetching any new data.

 Below is an example of a fetching component and how it might be used in the context of a route rendering.